luke-belinc/chinese-char-dict/README.md

 ### before running:

 1. install [PostgreSQL](https://www.postgresql.org/download/)
     - create a database named 'dictionary'
+    - note: you have to update the database username and password in `tool\initalize.py:95` and `tool\dbtool.py:14` to match your system settings

-3. run `pip install psycopg2 pyside2`
+2. run `pip install psycopg2 pyside2`

 ### to start:

-`python main.py`
+1. run `main.py`